n-alonso/NODEJS-open-banking-client/README.md

 - Jwt - Set a jwt cookie once logged in.
 - RBAC - Users have roles ('user' & 'admin') that are guarded with policies.
 - Policies - Implemented per route/endpoint (Ie. isAuthenticated, isAdmin, isSelf).
-- TBD | Encryption at rest - Bcrypt is used to encrypt/decrypt all user details.
+- Encryption at rest - Node Crypto is used to encrypt/decrypt all user details.
 - TBD | Encryption in transit - Digital Ocean provides SSL certificates for the api to be served via HTTPS protocol.

 ## I strived to adhere to SOLID principles: